mDimitar/mDimitar/README.md

 # Hey there! 👋

-My name is Dimitar Marenoski, a passionate Software Engineering Student at FINKI.
+My name is Dimitar Marenoski, a passionate Software Engineering Student at Faculty of Computer Science and Engineering in Skopje.
 I'm 22 years old and currently focused on Full Stack Web Development. 🚀

 ## 🌟 About Me
 - 🎓 Studying Software Engineering at FINKI.